mlin/spVCF/doc/compression_results.md

 ![](https://github.com/mlin/spVCF/raw/master/doc/media/DiscovEHR_file_size.png)

-The green fourth series "Squeeze&Decode" shows the squeezed spVCF decoded back to dense pVCF; this is to let us disentangle the effect of discarding QC measures from the sparse encoding.
+The "Squeeze&Decode" series show the squeezed spVCF decoded back to dense pVCF/BCF; this is to let us disentangle the effect of discarding QC measures from the sparse encoding.

 We can also render these results as compression ratios: